 - extra virgin olive oil

-- Mix the yeast and honey with the water the bowl of a stand mixer and let yeast soften for 5 minutes.
-Mix in the butter, egg, egg yolk, salt, caraway seeds, rye flour and 1 cup of the wheat flour until smooth.
-Cover bowl with a tea towel and let dough rest for 20 minutes.
+- Mix the yeast and honey with the water and let yeast soften for 5 minutes.
+Mix in the butter, egg, egg yolk, salt, caraway seeds, and half the flour until smooth.
+Let dough rest for 20 minutes.

-- Oil a bowl with olive oil, place dough in bowl and turn over so that oiled surface is face-up.
+- Once the dough can form a soft ball, oil a bowl with olive oil, place dough in bowl and turn over so that oiled surface is face-up.

-- Cover the bowl with plastic wrap and then a towel, and let it rise in a warm spot (above 70°) for 1½ to 2 hours, or until nearly doubled in bulk.
-(The oven, with the oven light ON is a great place to let the dough rise if the room is cool.)
+- Cover the bowl with plastic wrap and then a towel, and let it rise in a warm spot (above 70°) for 1 hours, or until nearly doubled in bulk.
+(The oven, with the oven light ON is a good place to let the dough rise if the room is cool.)

-- With oiled hands, punch down dough and divide it into 16 pieces on a lightly oiled surface.
-(The easiest way to make sure all the buns are the same size is to use a kitchen scale -- each piece should weigh about 3 ounces.)
-Shape each piece into a round, smooth ball, place on a parchment lined baking sheet and flatten with the palm of the hand to about 3" across (it helps to have oil on your hands when flattening the buns), it is okay if the buns touch when flattened.
-Cover with a lightweight smooth towel or tented aluminum foil if in a drafty room (otherwise leave uncovered), and let rise for about an hour, or until doubled in size.
+- With oiled hands, punch down dough and divide it into 16 pieces (approximately 3 oz. each) on a lightly oiled surface (a kitchen scale is helpful to make sure they are even).
+Shape each piece into a round, smooth ball, place on a parchment-lined baking sheet, and flatten with the palm of the hand to about 3" across (it helps to have oil on your hands when flattening the buns), it is okay if the buns touch when flattened.
+Cover with a lightweight smooth towel or tented aluminum foil if in a drafty room (otherwise leave uncovered), and let rise for about 30 minutes, or almost doubled in size.
 (Because the dough can be a little sticky, avoid using terry cloth or microfiber cloth towels, which can "grab" the top of the dough.)

-- Just before placing in the oven, brush the buns gently with the beaten egg white on all exposed sides, sprinkle with caraway seeds and poppy seeds.
+- Just before placing in the oven, brush the buns gently with the beaten egg white on all exposed sides, sprinkle with seeds.
 For a matte finish, brush with melted butter.

 - Bake the buns in a preheated 375°F oven until golden in color, about 15 to 18 minutes.
 Cool the buns on the pan on a wire rack for 10 minutes, then remove from pan and cool completely.
 Slice once completely cooled.